polizoto/DOCX-HTML/README.md

 ### Optional Setup for processing math equations as `svg` or `mathspeak`:
 1. Install [Nodejs](https://nodejs.org/en/)
 2. Open the terminal and type `npm install -g mathjax-node-cli` and press Enter.
 Wait for installation to complete.
-(Note: use `sudo` before the command if you are on macOS)
+(Note: use `sudo npm install -g mathjax-node-cli` before the command if you are on macOS)
 3. Open the terminal and type  `npm install -g mathjax-node-sre` and press Enter.
 Wait for the installation to complete.
-(Note: use `sudo` before the command if you are on macOS)
+(Note: use `sudo npm install -g mathjax-node-sre` before the command if you are on macOS)
 4. (For PC users) Edit the environmental variables on your machine to include the path to the mathjax-node-cli\bin and node_modules folders, respectively.
 These should be located here:

             C:\Users\YOUR-NAME\AppData\Roaming\npm\node_modules